Find sources of legal advice and assistance.

 For smaller organisations with limited budgets, Interface Legal Advisory Service design fee structures to suit smaller organisations with limited budgets.
 Other local or smaller firms can be found from the Law Society’s Find a Solicitor directory that can be filtered by area of law and location.

-Many solicitors and law firms also run pro-bono programs directly so it may be worth asking firms directly even though demand often exceeds what they can offer.
+Many solicitors and law firms also run pro-bono programs directly.
+Try asking firms directly, although demand often exceeds what they can offer.

 Last reviewed: 27 July 2022